 These most recent attacks in the northeast, as well as the others I mentioned above, are only symptoms of this much deeper problem.
 And as the saying goes, we have to be successful 100% of the time, whereas they only have to be successful once.

-It is well-known that the past year has seen many thefts of nuclear material in various parts of the world, some of which remains unrecovered.
-How long will it be before another attack like these occurs, this time utilizing a radiological weapon?
+It is well-known that the past year has seen many thefts of nuclear material in various parts of the world, some of which remain unrecovered.
+How long will it be before another attack like these occur, this time utilizing a radiological weapon?

 Combatting this threat requires constant diligence, but that by itself is not enough.

 The military, law enforcement, and homeland security personnel tasked with our defense have an overwhelming, nearly impossible job.
 The enemy they face does not wear uniforms and does not announce its presence until it is too late.
 It is also extremely skilled in the use of technology.